 - Feedback quotes from social networking sites

-- Links to press mentions we've gotten you/your company
+- Links to media coverage we've gotten you/your company, social shares

 - Whatever other info/stats you want us to keep track of